 West Warwick is a medium-sized town located in the state of Rhode Island.
 With a population of 28,852 people and six constituent neighborhoods, West Warwick is the 11th largest community in Rhode Island.

-The education level of West Warwick citizens is a little higher than the average for US cities and towns: 21.50% of adults in West Warwick have at least a bachelor's degree.
+The education level of West Warwick citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.77% of adults 25 and older in West Warwick have a college degree.

 The most common language spoken in West Warwick is English.
 Other important languages spoken here include Portuguese and Spanish.